AntoineHoe/TFE/README.md

 ### 0. If your annotations are on csv file

 This repository only work with XML files.

-So, this script convert the csv file to XML files.
+So, this script convert the csv file to XML.

 Example :